-9 Red Lipsticks That Look Good On Everyone
+10 Red Lipsticks That Look Good On Everyone

 Red lipstick is a classic for a reason—it’s the cherry on top of a cute outfit, the finishing touch that pulls an entire look together.
 But while the perfect red is a power move, a subpar formula or shade is a confidence buster.

-We tested hundreds of lipsticks to find the best formulas on the market.
+We tested hundreds of formulas to find the best red lipsticks on the market.
 Then, with the help of makeup artist (and scarlet-lip enthusiast) Jasmine Merinsky, we narrowed down the range to reds that look good on every single skin tone.
 The result?
-Nine iconic hues worth adding to your collection.
+Ten iconic red lipsticks worth adding to your collection.

 Best overall red lipstick

-M.A.C Cosmetics Love Me Lipstick in Ruby You
+M.A.C Cosmetics Lustreglass Sheer-Shine Lipstick in Lady Bug, $33

-A satiny spin on the brand’s much-loved matte Ruby Woo, this formula earns top marks thanks to its A+ colour payoff, ease of application and all-day comfort.
+This satin formula is infused with moisturizing olive oil and earns top marks thanks to its A+ colour payoff, ease of application and all-day comfort.
+There’s plenty of red hues to choose from in this range, but we’re obsessed with Lady Bug, a dark red with a perfectly balanced undertone.

 Best drugstore red lipstick

-L’Oréal Paris Colour Riche Reds of Worth in Prosperous Red
+L’Oréal Paris Colour Riche Reds of Worth in Prosperous Red, $11

-Creamy and pigmented, this red gives pricier options a run for the money.
-Brick reds, like this one, look good on everyone, notes Merinsky.
+Creamy and pigmented, this red gives pricier options a run for their money.
+It contains argan oil and vitamin E to moisturize lips throughout the day.
+It comes in six deeply vibrant red hues, but brick reds—like the shade Prosperous Red—look good on everyone, notes Merinsky.

+@chatelaine Five perfect reds worth splurging on 💄 #redlipstick #lipstickswatch #lipsticktryon #makeuproutine ♬ Work It – Missy Elliott

-Best splurgy red lipstick
+Best luxury red lipstick

 This lipstick’s satin sheen is impressive, but what sold us is its mirrored, refillable case, which comes in a variety of prints and finishes.
+The beauty of this customizable lipstick is that you can keep different shades and formulas on deck and swap them out as needed.

 Best hydrating red lipstick

-Chanel Rouge Coco Lipstick in 444 Gabrielle
+Chanel Rouge Coco Lipstick in 444 Gabrielle, $46

-This classic, slightly shimmery red is infused with a cocktail of nourishing mimosa, jojoba and sunflower waxes, which keeps lips smooth and hydrated.
+This classic, slightly shimmery red is the perfect hydrating lipstick for those looking for high colour payoff.
+It’s infused with a cocktail of nourishing mimosa, jojoba and sunflower waxes, which keeps lips from feeling dry and smoothes them out.

 Best liquid red lipstick

-Nars Powermatte Lip Pigment in Dragon Girl
+Nars Powermatte Lip Pigment in Dragon Girl, $41

-Featuring an ink-like, fluid texture and a fine-tipped wand for precise application, this vivid, cool-toned matte red dries quickly and absolutely does not budge.
+Featuring an ink-like, fluid texture and a fine-tipped wand for precise application, this vivid, cool-toned red dries quickly into a budge-proof matte finish.

 Best sheer red lipstick

-Burt’s Bees Gloss & Glow in Eat, Drink and Be Cherry
+Burt’s Bees Gloss & Glow in Eat, Drink and Be Cherry, $10

-The balmy texture and sheer finish make this rosy-red lip colour—which is packed with mango butter and coconut oil—incredibly comfortable to wear and easy to reapply on the go.
+If you’re unsure about wearing red lipstick, try this drugstore gem.
+The lightweight texture and sheer finish make this rosy-red lip colour—which is packed with mango butter and coconut oil—incredibly comfortable to wear and easy to reapply on the go.